 Marie-Claude Mongeon travaille au Musée d’art contemporain de Montréal.
 Auparavant, elle a tenu divers postes au Musée des beaux-arts du Canada pendant 15 ans, où elle a récemment mené un groupe de discussion pour explorer les opportunités de verdir les pratiques muséales.
 Elle détient deux Baccalauréats de l’Université d’Ottawa, en arts visuels et en histoire de l’art, et un diplôme du Baccalauréat International en sciences de la nature.
 Elle vit dans la région de la capitale nationale, près du Parc de la Gatineau, lui procurant la chance de se rendre en ville en vélo en traversant de magnifiques paysages naturels.

-PETER ORD – MEMBER AT LARGE
+JENNIFER CARTER – MEMBER AT LARGE